Meta-learning Structure-Preserving Dynamics: Introduction

 Recent work has introduced structure-preserving neural networks that embed physical inductive biases directly into their architectures.
 Hamiltonian neural networks (HNNs)~\cite{greydanus2019hamiltonian,toth2020hamiltonian} and Lagrangian neural networks~\cite{lutter2018deep,cranmer2020lagrangian} conserve a notion of energy by modeling the system through its underlying symplectic or variational structure.
 Principled extensions of these models, such as port-Hamiltonian neural networks~\cite{zhong2020symplectic,desai2021port}, generalized Onsager principle-based networks~\cite{yu2021onsagernet} and metriplectic neural networks~\cite{hernandez2021structure,lee2021machine,gruber2023reversible,gruber2025efficiently}, have been proposed to handle dissipative systems, which include phenomena such as energy exchange and entropy production.
-While these structure-preserving approaches offer improved physical fidelity, they {generally require complete knowledge of the system's parameters and} are trained in a parameter-specific manner---that is, parametric variation in the system (through, e.g., quantities like mass, damping, stiffness) may not be {fully known or captured in closed form}, and a new model must be trained for each {parametric configuration}.
-This retraining process can create significant inefficiency in practice, leading to {the delayed} adoption of structure-preserving methods {in} ``many-query'' applications.
+While these structure-preserving approaches offer improved physical fidelity, they generally require complete knowledge of the system's parameters.
+Since parametric variation in the system (through, e.g., quantities like mass and damping strength) may not be fully known, these networks are trained in a parameter-specific manner, and a new model must be trained for each parametric configuration.
+This retraining process creates significant inefficiency in practice, sometimes leading to delayed adoption of structure-preserving methods in ``many-query'' applications.